pravs03/Escape-Room-SQL/README.md

-** This project was made in accord to the CFG Intro to Data & SQL kickstarter course.**
+This project was created as part of the CFG Intro to Data & SQL Kickstarter course.

-My SQL is based on an Escape Room Company.
-I got the idea from a page on SQL projects, it was an easy choice.
-The database tracks different rooms, players, and sessions to make booking and managing easier.
+The SQL database simulates an Escape Room company, inspired by a recommended SQL project idea.
+It efficiently manages information about rooms, players, and booking sessions, streamlining the process of scheduling and tracking activities.

+*This repository contains:
+- An EER diagram
+- SQL code (along with a backup)
+- Documentation of the tasks completed and their corresponding results